gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and waving off the mayor as she came over to help.
 "The one that had legs like a stork chased them right into the arms of the big one hauling the cage.
-I tried to trip it up, but..."
+I tried to trip it up, but…"
 He shook his head.
 "I'm sorry.
 I'm just not as strong as I used to be."